- What does a delay effect do in music and what are the major methods of creating delay?

-This is basically a “network” of two or more delay lines (or taps) which can be arranged in any number of ways.
+This is a “network” of two or more delay lines (or taps) which can be arranged in any number of ways.
 Multitap delays are almost always digital due to their complex nature.

 Multitap delay can even be used for reverb-type effects, particularly if each tap has modulation and filtering to assist with diffusion.
-You will certainly need a lot of taps for anything realistic, but I would suggest this is missing the point.
+You will undoubtedly need a lot of taps for anything realistic, but I would suggest this is missing the point.
 If you want reverb, use a reverb plugin (here’s a list of free reverb VSTs).
 But if you want a unique reverb-type effect, you can mess around with multitap delay.

 Ping Pong Delay

-What’s happening here is the input sound only enters the delay on one side – in Ableton’s Delay effect it’s the left channel.
+What’s happening here is the input sound only enters the delay on one side – in Ableton’s Delay effect, it’s the left channel.
 Then the delayed signal is fed back into the delay tap on the other side.
 This process is repeated so that each successive echo alternates from left to right.

-This may not be the only approach you’ll encounter, for example even if the input feeds into both channels but the feedback still alternates this will sound different from a traditional delay effect.
+This may not be the only approach you’ll encounter; for example, even if the input feeds into both channels but the feedback still alternates, this will sound different from a traditional delay effect.

 Dub music has its roots in the sound system culture of Jamaica in the late 60s and 70s.
 Most pioneering dub artists were using what was considered “old” equipment at the time, which means tape delays.

-The “gold standard” for dub and reggae delay effects is the Roland Space Echo, but really any tape delay effect will get you close.
+The “gold standard” for dub and reggae delay effects is the Roland Space Echo, but any tape delay effect will get you close.